 Angus Nicholson Honours Scholarship in Science

-This scholarship is offered by the ANU College of Medicine, Biology & Environment & ANU College of Physical and Mathematical Sciences.
+This scholarship is offered by the ANU College of Health and Medicine & ANU College of Science.
 The scholarship has been generously established by Mr Jon Nicholson, in memory of his late father, Dr Angus Nicholson.

 The Helen Winslade Honours Scholarship in Cancer Research

 This Scholarship is awarded in memory of Mrs Helen Winslade.
 The Scholarship provides a stipend of $7,000 per annum for one year for a fourth year (Honours) student in medical science related to cancer research.

 Each year the Commonwealth Department of Education and Training provides funding to Universities to award scholarships to domestic and international students undertaking Higher Degree Research programs.
 AGRTP holders are paid a fortnightly stipend that is indexed annually.
 Additional benefits include paid sick leave and maternity/paternity leave entitlements, relocation and thesis allowance.
 Full-time AGRTP scholarships are tax-exempt.
 Only under exceptional circumstances are AGRTPs able to be held Part-Time.

 ANU University Research Scholarships